-- Combine lukewarm milk with yeast, sugar.
+- Combine lukewarm milk with yeast and sugar.
 Let yeast dissolve for 5 minutes.
 Add salt, melted margarine and oil.
-With dough hook mix in flour in small portion.
+Using a dough hook, mix in flour in small portion.

 - Knead the dough for about 15 minutes, until it’s elastic and not sticky.

 - Roll up the shorter side, making it into a long string.
-Flour knife, cut them into 2 inch pieces.
+Flour knife and cut them into 2 inch pieces.

 - Place them on baking sheet covered with parchment paper, leaving about an inch of space in between each one.
 Repeat until you run out of dough.

 - Preheat the oven to 300 °F. Brush tops of piroshky with wisked eggs.
 Bake for 30-45 minutes, until golden brown.